 Business days exclude weekends, UK and Chinese public holidays.

 Please note!
 Express visa processing at the Chinese consulates in the UK is currently not available for citizens of the following countries:

 Afghanistan, Austria, Bangladesh, Belgium, Czech Republic, Congo, Denmark, Estonia, Finland, France, Germany, Greece, Ghana, Iceland, Iran, Iraq, Kazakhstan, Kyrgyzstan, Luxembourg, Mali, Netherlands, Nigeria, Norway, Pakistan, Portugal, Sri Lanka, Spain, Sweden, Switzerland, Tajikistan, Uzbekistan, U.S.A.

 When can I apply for my visas?

-Today the Chinese consulates are issuing single entry visas that are valid for entry before:17 August 2013 and double entry visas that are valid for entry before 13 March 2014 (minimum validity) and up to 11 June 2014 (maximum validity).
+Today the Chinese consulates are issuing single entry visas that are valid for entry before:13 March 2014 and double entry visas are valid for entry before 13 March 2014 (minimum validity) and up to 11 June 2014 (maximum validity).

 Your profession may affect when you can apply for your visa.
 For further details see our FAQ page

 What documents do I need to provide with my application pack?

 The documents that you need to provide to allow us to prepare and lodge your application at the Consulate depend on the visa type you require and your nationality.